gvwilson/thirdbit/src/fiction/iffy/index.md

 *Like Jeep when he came back.
 She just doesn't feel it.*

-The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zagging corridor that smelled like sweat and machinery.
+The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zagging corridor that smelled of sweat and machinery.
 Pipes ran along the ceiling,
 a color-coded mix of water, sewage, secure optical cabling, and highways for the raccoon-sized repair bots